Henley Hall, Shropshire: Overview

 The hall was originally built by the Powys family in the early 17th century.
 The estate was sold to Thomas Knight in 1770, who commissioned its modernisation circa 1772.

 The landscape park was laid out in the late 18th century and the formal gardens created by Edmund Thomas Wedgwood Wood after he bought the site in 1874.
 Notable features include Pulhamite rockwork, a ha-ha, an Elizabethan octagonal dovecote and a walled garden.
 There is also a former sunken garden created by Italian prisoners of war.
 The estate is surrounded by yew hedges, although the original yew maze has been lost.
-The main gates were brought from Wirksworth hall during the 19th century.
+The main gates were brought from Wirksworth Hall in Derbyshire during the 19th century.

 From 1962 until 2015 the property was owned by the Lumsden family.
 Under the stewardship of the present owners, the hall and estate are now made available for weddings, shooting parties and team-building activities.
 A cedar tree arboretum has been established.